-bers elected to represent the citizens of the college district, makes final decisions on all matters of college policy.
+The Board of Education, seven members elected to represent the citizens of the college district, makes final decisions on all matters of college

 The President acts as the liaison from the college staff to the Board of Education.
 The Board delegates the day to day management of the institution to the president.